PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 var audit = require('./routes/audit')
 ```

-Then in the secion where we mount URI paths to route handler with `app.use`,
+Then in the section where we mount URI paths to route handler with `app.use`,
 we add the line:

 ```js